csalzano/power-boost-for-gravity-forms/readme.txt

 == Changelog ==

 = 3.2.0 =
-* [Added] Adds support for feeds in backups and form replacements.
-Replace Forms and Local JSON features now work with plugins that allow their feeds to be exported like Gravity Flow.
+* [Added] Adds support for GravityFlow feeds in backups and form replacements.
+Replace Forms and Local JSON features now restore GravityFlow feeds from .json files.
 * [Added] Adds all current translation files to a folder /languages.
 * [Changed] Changes tested up to version number to 6.7.1.